s3gw-tech/s3gw/docs/developing.md

 ./build-container.sh
 ```

-By default, this will build an `s3gw` image using podman.
+By default, this builds an `s3gw` image using podman.
 In order to build an
 `s3gw` image with Docker, you can run:

 ```shell